djacobs24/go-swagger-example/README.md

 `make spec` - generates the Swagger JSON spec

-`make serve` - compiles and runs the program

-`make ui` - runs the Swagger API Docker container
+`make swag` - serves swagger ui for the spec